 Select a an exam type

 The PhD in Public Health meets the needs of those wishing to gain a deep and critical insight into public health theory, research and practice and to develop or enhance research skills whilst fulfilling their existing responsibilities.
-The programme is offered part-time and combines innovative distance learning with face-to-face teaching at an annual autumn Academy held in Lancaster.
+The programme is offered part-time and combines innovative distance learning with face-to-face teaching at an annual autumn Academy held in Lancaster, although you can also attend this event online if necessary.

 This part-time, flexible doctorate runs over a minimum of four and a maximum of seven years.
-The programme begins with a compulsory five-day Induction Academy in Lancaster.
-Each of the subsequent academic years start with a compulsory three-day autumn Academy, while the rest of the course is delivered via e-learning.
+The programme begins with a compulsory five-day Induction Academy in Lancaster and each of the subsequent academic years starts with a compulsory three-day autumn Academy.
+You can join both of these academies either face-to-face on campus, or online if it’s not feasible for you to travel to Lancaster.
+The rest of the course is delivered via e-learning.
 Attendance at the annual academies is compulsory until students have been confirmed on the PhD programme.

-Students need to have 2:1 Hons degree (UK or equivalent) in a relevant subject.
-We may also consider non-standard applicants.
+2:1 Hons degree (UK or equivalent) in a relevant subject.

 Students living in